We work with many small businesses and entrepreneurs on video projects and are fans of the Kickstarter crowd funding website.

 Therefore in order to make our data representative of the Kickstarter site as a whole, from our total of 7,196 projects we would ensure that 3,166 successfully received funding and the balance of 4,030 would be projects that had failed to get funding.

-In addition to the top-line stats we looked into a range of other aspects of the data to uncover the types of projects where a video is most important and also the specific geographical areas of the world where a video is most influential in helping a project to get funded.
+In addition to the top-line stats, we also looked into a range of other aspects of the data to uncover the types of projects where a video is most important.
+We also looked at the specific geographical areas of the world where a video is most influential in helping a project to get funded.

 The relationship is strong!

-What categories of Kickstarter projects benefit most from having a video?
+What categories of Kickstarter projects benefit most from having a Kickstarter video?

 We also analysed the effect of a video on the success of a Kickstarter project through looking at all of the different categories of projects on Kickstarter.
 As you can see below the variance is relatively consistent.